megacamelus/camel-upstream-info/camel-documentation/camel-sql-stored.md

     <to uri="sql-stored:MYFUNC('param1' org.example.Types.INTEGER(10) ${header.srcValue})"/>

-URI means that the stored procedure will be called with parameter name *param1*, it’s SQL type is read from field INTEGER of class `org.example.Types` and scale will be set to 10.
-Input value for the parameter is passed from the header *srcValue*.
+URI means that the stored procedure will be called with parameter name `param1`, it’s SQL type is read from field `INTEGER` of class `org.example.Types` and scale will be set to 10.
+The input value for the parameter is passed from the header `srcValue`.

     <to uri="sql-stored:MYFUNC('param1' 100 'mytypename' ${header.srcValue})"/>